2021 Qatari general election: Electoral system

 Men and women aged over 18 are eligible to vote for 30 of the 45 seats in the Consultative Assembly according to the constitution, with the remainder appointed by the Emir.

 On 29 July 2021, Al Thani approved the electoral law, which mandated the thirty members being elected from single-member constituencies by first-past-the-post voting.
 The law requires candidates to be at least thirty years old and 'of Qatari origin' (as defined by the 2005 nationality law).
 This limited voting to those descended from people who held citizenship in 1930, barring people who had been naturalised and members of the Al Murrah tribe from contesting the election and leading to protests.

 Campaign

 A total of 284 candidates contested the 30 seats, with 29 women running.
 Political parties are banned and all candidates ran as independents.

 Preliminary results

 No women were elected.
 Voter turnout was 63.5%.
 According to Human Rights Watch, thousands of Qataris were excluded from voting.

+Aftermath

+In 2024 genral elections were formally discontinued.
+On 15 October Sheikh Tamim bin Hamad Al Thani announced a constitutional referendum on proposals to abolish elections to the Consultative Assembly and revert to a fully appointed body.
+On 5 November the amendments were reportedly approved by 91% of voters, with a turnout of around 84%.
+As a result, the 2021 election stands as the only time in Qatari history that members of the assembly were chosen by voters.